Game Saves Tutorial

 - That's it!
 Load the game in the emulator, continue past the title screen, and the save should be there.

-Game Gear Note: Some Game Gear emulators use SRM instead of SAV.
+Note: Some emulators use SRM instead of SAV.
 Just change the file extension from SRM to SAV or vice versa, and you should be good to go.

 Using PlayStation MCR Saves